 In a 2013 article for Entrepreneur Magazine, Jason Daley wrote: “The SBA (Small Business Administration) has released papers showing that in the early 2000s, defaults on its loans were higher for franchised vs. independent businesses.
 But the most comprehensive study was conducted in 1994 by Timothy Bates, professor emeritus at Wayne State University.
 His analysis of more than 20,500 small businesses found that 65.3 percent of franchises survived after four years, compared to 72 percent of independent businesses.
 Retail franchises fared worse, with a 61.3 percent survival rate, vs. 73.1 percent of independent retail businesses.”

-There are several types of healthcare related franchise opportunities, primarily in home and senior care, and my advice this segment might be a safer bet for healthcare leaders who want to remain in their industry versus opening a franchise food or printing business.
+There are several types of healthcare-related franchise opportunities, primarily in-home and senior care, with Senior Care Lehigh Valley services, amongst others throughout the states, being used for those who want to stay in their homes and be looked after, and my advice this segment might be a safer bet for healthcare leaders who want to remain in their industry versus opening a franchise food or printing business.

 If one of your dreams of owning a business is to be creative in how you operate the enterprise, buying a franchise may not be the right move.
 Most franchise agreements require strict adherence to operating plans, pricing, marketing and other promotions, but for managers who excel in a structured business, the franchise might be a good option.
 Just read the fine print.

 Owning a business can be rewarding but the glowing stories of success all came with huge costs of time, energy, commitment, frustration and resilience.

 © 2021 John Gregory Self